 - Complete a FREE Pre-App to view waiting children.

 Parents between the ages of 25 and 49 are welcome to adopt.

 Married couples and single women may apply to adopt.
 Couples must be married for at least one year prior to beginning the adoption process.
 Couples with a history of divorce (maximum of two per spouse), must be married for at least two years.

 Families with no more than five fostered, adopted or biological children or young adults living in the home are welcome to adopt from the Oregon Adoption Program

-Families must have a positive net worth and an income of at least $10,000 per family member, including the adopted child.
+Families interested in adopting a child must have a positive net worth and an income of at least $10,000 per family member, including the adopted child.

 All criminal history is reviewed on a case-by-case basis.
-Applicants cannot have a history of felonies.
+Applicants interested in adopting a child cannot have a history of felonies.

 All medical or mental health conditions are reviewed on a case-by-case basis.
 Applicants cannot have a past or current diagnosis of a communicable and/or life threatening disease or other condition that impairs their ability to parent and/or the quality of life of a child.

 The approximate cost to adopt from the Oregon foster care system is $8,500.
 Adoption assistance may be available.